Ellidiss/aadl-ellidiss/README.md

 ## Release Notes

+### [0.6.0]

+- Adds support for AADLInspector environment files.
+- Now listens to workspace folders changes and external document openings.
+- Few LAMP parsing fixes.

+### [0.5.0]

+- Adds command to run AADLInspector from an AADL or AIC file, with or without a plugin.
+- Adds a tree view to present AIC projects in workspace

 ### [0.4.0]

 - All AADL files present in the workspace are loaded upon activation of extension.
 - Reference resolution is now incremental only updating current file and dependent units.
 - Adds support for symbol rename.
 - Shows all references for elements.

 ### [0.3.0]

 - Corrects missing standard library preloading.